-In order to be able to submit a 2018 accountability report, a preparer must attend the 2017 or 2018 Cost Report Training Webinar.
+In order to submit a 2020 accountability report, a preparer must attend the 2018 or 2019 Cost Report Training Webinar.
 Preparers without the proper training credit will not be able to access the STAIRS data entry application.

 Purpose of an Accountability Report